Heating, Ventilation, Air & Cooling

 |Hispanic or Latino||276|

-Americans aren’t the only ones with an interest in HVACR.
+Students from other countries are interested in HVACR, too.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Heating, Ventilation, Air & Cooling Majors Make?

 The median salary for someone in a career related to HVACR is $50,160.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.